New September 2023 kerbside collections FAQs

 Your glass and recycling will also be taken to Tirohia Energy Park for processing.
 This site is planned to be constructed and fully operational by 2024.
 In the interim, Waste Management will take the recycling to another nearby facility.

 You can view the final destinations for most of the recycling that Waste Management collects here.

-Please note: The information in the FAQs has been provided to the best knowledge of our Council at the time these FAQs were prepared in February 2023.
+Please note: The information in the FAQs has been provided to the best knowledge of our Council at the time these FAQs were revised in April 2023.